pwhittlesea/beta.thega.me.uk/content/posts/2024-07-21-project-decomposition/index.md

 <!--more-->

-{{< admonition type="info" title="Update 2024/07/25" >}}
+> [!INFO] Update 2024/07/25
-  So this process should be called 'User Story Mapping' and is featured in its own [O'Reilly book](https://www.oreilly.com/library/view/user-story-mapping/9781663728661/) by Jeff Patton and Roy McCrerey.
+> So this process should be called 'User Story Mapping' and is featured in its own [O'Reilly book](https://www.oreilly.com/library/view/user-story-mapping/9781663728661/) by Jeff Patton and Roy McCrerey.
+>

-  I struggled to find anything about it because I did not know the correct name.
+> I struggled to find anything about it because I did not know the correct name.
-  But now I do, I have found lots of _far_ better blogs out there on this process (e.g. [1](https://www.easyagile.com/blog/the-ultimate-guide-to-user-story-maps/), [2](https://plan.io/blog/user-story-mapping/) and [3](https://www.nngroup.com/articles/user-story-mapping/)).
+> But now I do, I have found lots of _far_ better blogs out there on this process (e.g. [1](https://www.easyagile.com/blog/the-ultimate-guide-to-user-story-maps/), [2](https://plan.io/blog/user-story-mapping/) and [3](https://www.nngroup.com/articles/user-story-mapping/)).
+>

-  There is also a [video](https://www.youtube.com/watch?v=AorAgSrHjKM) featuring one of the authors of the book.
+> There is also a [video](https://www.youtube.com/watch?v=AorAgSrHjKM) featuring one of the authors of the book.
+>

-  In fact, this blog probably now only serves as a writing exercise :smile:.
+> In fact, this blog probably now only serves as a writing exercise :smile:.
-  I plan on buying and reading the book so I can correct all the terminology on this page.
+> I plan on buying and reading the book so I can correct all the terminology on this page.
-{{< /admonition >}}

-{{< admonition type="info" title="Original 2024/07/21" >}}
+> [!INFO] Original 2024/07/21
-  :blue_heart: I do not know the origin of this process, but if you do, let me know so I can attribute it correctly.
+> :blue_heart: I do not know the origin of this process, but if you do, let me know so I can attribute it correctly.
-{{< /admonition >}}

 ## Why do we need decomposition?